shalinib-06/Sentence-Reverser/README.md

 1. Input a phrase, and it reverses the order of the words.
 2. Underline every other word (first, third, fifth, etc.) in the reversed phrase.
 3. Optionally, filter out words that contain a specified substring (case-insensitive).
-4. Display the count of words that were filtered out.<br>
+4. Display the count of words that were filtered out.
 Each time the user clicks the "Go!" button, the previous results are cleared and new results are displayed.
 ---
 ## Languages Used